-While the Vasque Sundowner hiking boot has a solid reputation throughout the hiking community for years, it has garnered mixed reviews in the recent years since Vasque decided to manufacture its hiking boots in China instead of Italy.
+While the Vasque Sundowner hiking boot has a solid reputation throughout the hiking community for years, it has garnered mixed reviews in recent years since Vasque decided to manufacture its hiking boots in China instead of Italy.
 The Sundowner was always known for its soft and durable Italian leather that hikers raved about for decades.

 It’s not uncommon for hikers to still be wearing their Sundowners that they purchased in the 1980s!
 The Italians know how to make a quality and long-lasting leather boot.
-In the early 2000s Vasque moved their boot manufacturing plants to China where quality has seemed to gone downhill for the historic Sundowner.
+In the early 2000s Vasque moved their boot manufacturing plants to China where quality has seemed to go downhill for the historic Sundowner.